History of the Meals-to-You Initiative

 Families across the United States rely on the consistency of school meals to help fill the gaps of their children’s nutrition needs.
-The Summer Food Service Program (SFSP) offers an extension of these programs into the months when school is out of session.
-However, those in rural communities face barriers such as transportation and distance in accessing these traditional summer programs.
-Organizations working to create more just and equitable food systems, like our team at the Baylor Collaborative, are exploring innovative and sustainable programs to solve these challenges.
+The Summer Food Service Program (SFSP) offers an extension of these programs into the months when school is out of session; however, those in rural communities face barriers such as transportation and distance in accessing these traditional summer programs.
+Organizations working to create more just and equitable food systems, like the Baylor Collaborative, are continually exploring innovative and sustainable programs to solve these challenges.

 A New Model for Addressing Rural Child Hunger